Hi, I’m Megan Cohen (she/her). I’m an award-winning author who writes a million words a year. I’m also a writing coach.

 I want everyone to get to feel how I do about writing.

-Writing has gotten me friends, lovers, money, a lot of branded coffee mugs from now-defunct arts institutions, free international airfare, invitations to some real weird parties, backstage stadium access to interview champion athletes, entry to the semi-secret rare books basement of the British Library…. plenty of great stuff has come into my life through writing, but what matters most is how writing has changed me.
+Writing has gotten me friends, lovers, money, a lot of branded coffee mugs from now-defunct arts institutions, free international airfare, invitations to some real weird parties, backstage stadium access to interview champion athletes, entry to the semi-secret rare books basement of the British Library… and lots of other things I won’t bore you with.
+Plenty of great stuff has come into my life through writing, but what matters most is how writing has changed me.

 I’ll never stop writing.
 It makes me more alive.
 Put words to the world and it becomes deeper, bigger, and more fascinating.
 Writing helps me love the world more.